 Reduces erythema and increases skin hydration.

 Pycnogenol is a patented extract of maritime pine bark (Pinus pinaster).
 It has procyanidins and flavonoids.
-Most anti-aging products contains pycnogenol.
-It reduces free radicals, improves skin hydration and skin elasticity.
+Most anti-aging products contain pycnogenol.
+It reduces free radicals and improves skin hydration and skin elasticity.

 - Wholegrain cereals

-Copper is an important co-factor for elastin, support structure of skin.
+Copper is an important co-factor for elastin, the support structure of skin.

-Selenium is a component of antioxidant enzyme, glutathione peroxidase.
+Selenium is a component of the antioxidant enzyme, lutathione peroxidase.
 This way selenium protects the skin from UV damage.